oss-review-toolkit/ort/website/docs/getting-started/installation.md

 * Java Development Kit (JDK) version 21 or later; also remember to set the `JAVA_HOME` environment variable accordingly.

-Change into the directory with ORT's source code and run `./gradlew installDist` (on the first run this will bootstrap Gradle and download all required dependencies).
+Change into the directory with ORT's source code and run `./gradlew :cli:installDist` (on the first run this will bootstrap Gradle and download all required dependencies).

 ## Basic usage